In short

 Why bag size matters in a retail store

 In retail environments, the bag often represents the last physical touchpoint between the customer and the brand.
+It is what the customer takes home, evaluates in the minutes after the purchase and — if well designed — reuses in the days or weeks that follow.

 A poorly chosen bag size can:

-• make products uncomfortable to carry
+• make products uncomfortable to carry — generating immediate frustration as soon as the customer leaves the store

-• create a perception of poor organisation
+• create a perception of poor organisation — reducing the perceived value even of high-quality products

-• reduce the perceived value of the purchase
+• reduce the perceived value of the purchase — affecting the likelihood that the customer will return

 A well-proportioned carrier bag, on the other hand, communicates attention to detail, professionalism and brand consistency.